SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

 #### init()
-Once the desired parameters have beeen set, the `OpampN.init()` method must be called; this will write that configuration to the peripheral registers.
+Once the desired parameters have been set, the `OpampN.init()` method must be called; this will write that configuration to the peripheral registers.
 The init method can be called while the opamp is running, though configuration changes will involve waiting through another settling period.

 ##### Usage
 ```c++